ViennaAdvantage/ERP-CMR-DMS/README.md

  # ERP CMR DMS
- A business-level ERP with DMS and CRM, copy of VIENNA Advantage Modern, Rich and Scalable Open Source ERP and CRM
+ _A business-level ERP with DMS and CRM, copy of VIENNA Advantage._
+ Modern, Rich and Scalable Open Source ERP and CRM.

   ERP MODULES
   - Finance